clydedsouza20/Docker-Lab-1-/README.md

 ## Modification from Original Lab:
 - **Functionality**: Changed from a static "Hello World" print to a dynamic data processing script using `pandas`.
 - **Environment**: Added a `requirements.txt` file to demonstrate dependency management within Docker.
-- **Use Case**: Implemented a Cloud Cost Analysis logic (EcoPulse) to simulate a real-world MLOps task.
+- **Use Case**: Implemented a Cloud Cost Analysis logic to simulate a real-world MLOps task.
 - **Optimization**: Used `python:3.11-slim` as the base image to reduce container footprint.

 ## Instructions to Run: